turnerbenjamin/pl-400-revision-notes/1_extend_user_experience_10_15/1_client_scripting.md

 ##### Xrm.Navigation

 The navigation object contains methods to navigate to forms, files and urls.
-Also includes methods to open dialogues boxes.
+Also includes methods to open dialogue boxes.

 ##### Xrm.Panel